Understanding the Decibel

 Dosimeters are instruments that can accurately measure your decibel level exposure.
 The question is often posed to NetWell:

 “Do we need to know what our dB reading is before our soundproofing treatment?”

-The answer is usually “no”!
-Unless your application has been triggered by litigation or potential OSHA fines, where documentation is a must, the need to place an expert onsite to record dB readings is a costly step that you can avoid.
-Remember our goal with your soundproofing treatment is to give you better control over your noise problem, not to cure it.
-By reproducing for you the results our treatments have triggered for others, and your understanding of decibel definition, you will soon experience the same reduction in dB levels.
-Trust our advice, follow our direction and you will soon have your decibels under control!Back to Sound 101
+The answer is usually “no”, unless your application has been triggered by litigation or potential OSHA fines, where documentation is a must.
+The need to place an expert onsite to record dB readings is a costly step that you can avoid.
+Remember our goal with your soundproofing treatment is to give you better control over your noise problem, not to completely eliminate it.
+By reproducing what we have done for countless others before you, and your understanding of the decibel, you will soon have your decibel levels under control!Back to Sound 101